distantmagic/resonance/docs/pages/docs/features/validation/http-controller-parameters/index.md

 ## Error Handling

-To handle errors, you can create an optional method marked with the `#[ValidationErrorsHandler]` attribute.
+To handle errors, you can create an optional method marked in the `#[OnParameterResolution]` attribute.
 If such a method exists, then will be be called in case of validation failure.

 If no such method exists, the controller is going to return a generic